cumbof/MetaSBT/README.md

 ## Defining boundaries

 The `boundaries` module is crucial for the definition of taxonomy-specific boundaries.
-It explots `kmtricks` to build a kmer table for each of the taxonomic levels in the database with information about the presence/absence of a kmer in genomes that belong to a particular lineage.
+It explots `kmtricks` to build a kmers table for each of the taxonomic levels in the database with information about the presence/absence of a kmer in genomes that belong to a particular lineage.
 It finally build a new table with the minimum and maximum amount of kmers in common between all the genomes in a particular taxonomic level.
-The average value between all the minimum and maximum common kmers is then used to establish whether a new MAG must be assigned to a new cluster with the `update` module.
+These boundaries are then used by the `update` module in order to establish whether a new MAG must be assigned to the closest cluster identified by the `profile` module.

 The following command will trigger the definition of the kmer boundaries for each taxonomic level in the database:
 ```bash